Nonprofit IT Services for Dallas Mission-Driven Teams

 Cloud sprawl without governance

-Mission-driven teams often adopt new tools quickly, but that can lead to unmanaged permissions, weak offboarding, and little clarity on who owns which vendors.
+Mission-driven teams often adopt new tools quickly, but that can lead to unmanaged permissions, weak volunteer offboarding, and little clarity on who owns which vendors.

 • Microsoft 365 and SaaS governance improve administrative clarity